billg-splunk/javashop-otel/README.md

 It is important to remember that any developer should be able to debug a method with knowledge of parameter values at the time of an issue ( exception or latency ).

 To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entirety of the "shop" and "products" services with OpenTelemetry standard annotations for every method call without having to write any code.
+This "annotator" tool will also tag every parameter in every function, which adds a span tag with Parameter=Value.

 # This Full-fidelity, Every-method approach is the Monolith Use Case with Splunk APM for Java.

-cd annotator
+cd javashop-otel directory

-Run the annotator application

-mvn exec:java
+./AutomateManualInstrumentation.sh

 #Rebuild and Deploy Application

-cd ..

-mvn clean install

-docker-compose down

-docker-compose up -d --build
+./BuildAndDeploy.sh

 #Now that we have rebuilt and deployed our application, traffic is being sent once again.